IMA-WorldHealth/wenge/README.md

 ### Overview

-Every expense must be preceeded by a AFE detailing the reason and cost associated with the expenditure, recorded in the AFE.
-This application will create an AFE and assign the signatory users based on predefined allocation rules.
+Every expense must be preceded by a AFE detailing the reason and cost associated with the expenditure, recorded in the AFE.
+This application digitizes that process.

 #### Signature Allocation